 UNTIL Logan, the town playboy breaks down her walls and reminds Emily who she was before putting them up.

 Can she risk everything for the life she wants, or will Emily stay and continue to live the lie?

-Available at the following retailers
+Only available at the following